italia/Satosa-Saml2Spid/README.md

 - **Frontend**, interface of the proxy that is configured as a SAML2 Identity Provider
 - **Backend**, interface of the proxy that is configured as a SAML2 Service Provider
-- **TargetRouting**, mode for selecting the output backend to reach the endpoint (IdP) selected by the user.
+- **TargetRouting**, a SATOSA microservice for selecting the output backend to reach the endpoint (IdP) selected by the user.
 - **Discovery Service**, interface that allows the user to select their authentication endpoint.